brianpardy/em13c/README.md

 ## More information ##

 See my blog at https://pardydba.wordpress.com/ for more information.
-Please report any bugs you find or
+Please report any bugs you find by filing an issue.